CIA activities in Indonesia: CIA failed coup attempt of 1958

-The memorandum from May 2, 1958 points to the weakening of the Masjumi, a non-communist political party, which served as a powerful force to prevent Sukarno from connecting with the PKI.
+The memorandum from May 2, 1958, points to the weakening of the Masjumi, a non-communist political party, which served as a powerful force to prevent Sukarno from connecting with the PKI.
 Due to the Masjumi's fragmentation, notes the memo, its former strength or unity was not anticipated to return post-revolution.

-Lastly, the May 2, 1958 memorandum points to the failure of Western support and inability to compromise on the West Irian issue.
-The lack of western compromise, the memo alleges, allowed exploitation of this issue for the benefit of the PKI.
-Further, the memorandum stated that following a revolution, Indonesia would view US support and motives with great suspicion, creating greater opportunities for the PKI and global communist interests.
+This highlights the inability of the West to compromise on the West Irian issue and the lack of Western support.
+The PKI was able to take advantage of this situation because there was no concession from the west.
+After a revolution, Indonesia would be extremely suspicious of US objectives, which would open up more doors for the PKI and international communist goals.

-The failed coup emboldened Sukarno, however the United Nations backed the formation of Malaysia in Indonesia's northernmost territory.
+The failed coup emboldened Sukarno, however, the United Nations backed the formation of Malaysia.
 By 1965, Sukarno was seen to be decisively siding with communist interests.
+Despite U.S. Air Superiority at one stage of the conflict, the Sukarno government stayed in power.

 1960s

 According to 1961 internal memo by Jack Lydman, Indonesia was seen as making strong economic progress.
 Lydman noted that the Indonesian economy was the strongest that it had been in the past three years.
 He also noted that the Indonesians were economically well-off, and resistant to foreign incursions due to their self-sufficiency.
 The Indonesians needed to rely on the Soviet and American superpowers very little aside from modern arms.
 Therefore, Sukarno's continued positive relationship with the Soviet Union caused the CIA to fear the continued delivery of Soviet weapons to the Indonesian government.
 Despite this, the CIA was happy that Djuanda had gained power of Indonesia's economic situation as the United States felt that he "was the best man we could have in that position."

 Nevertheless, despite Indonesia's positive economic situation, CIA intelligence did not believe that this would appease Indonesians that were politically unsatisfied.
 The CIA believed that, as opposed to other countries throughout the world, Indonesian's relatively consistent economic security meant that their political beliefs were less influenced by their economic conditions.
 That being said, the CIA was fearful of the PKI's ability to recruit followers in the rural areas of Indonesia.

+During late 1961, President Sukarno was determined to invade West New Guinea and argued that it had belonged to Indonesia.
+Fearful that U.S. opposition would lead to Indonesia reaching out to other Communist governments for support, the U.S. had pushed for the 1962 New York Agreement that was approved by the United Nations that allowed for a brief transitional period for Indonesia to control West New Guinea.